mmzala/Blog/index.md

 ### Comparing rendering algorithms <a name="theory2"></a>

-// TODO

 ## Implementation <a name="implementation"></a>

 At the center the Clustered Shading algorithm creates data structures which subdivide the view frustum into clusters and then assigns lights to those clusters.
-[2] [The original algorithm of Clustered Shading](https://www.cse.chalmers.se/~uffe/clustered_shading_preprint.pdf) from has 5 steps to it:
+[2] [The original algorithm of Clustered Shading](https://www.cse.chalmers.se/~uffe/clustered_shading_preprint.pdf) has 5 steps to it:

 1. Building clusters
 2. Render scene to G-Buffers or Z-Prepass